pssolanki111/polygon/docs/Async-Streaming.rst

 .. automethod:: polygon.streaming.async_streaming.AsyncStreamClient.change_handler
    :noindex:

 Note that you should never need to change handler for ``status`` ( which handles ``ev`` messages) unless you know you got a situation.
-Service prefixes just indicate which service (eg stock trades? options aggregates?) you want to change the handler.
+Service prefixes just indicate which service (e.g. stock trades? options aggregates?) you want to change the handler.

 Closing the Stream